 - This is performed in the operating room under anesthesia.
 The purpose is to make the urethral meatus larger, allowing urine to pass more freely.

 If you are concerned your child may be experiencing these urinary symptoms, make an appointment with one of our Nurse Practitioners for further evaluation.
+Schedule online or call one of our office locations.
 Plan to have your child arrive with a full bladder as we will need to witness your child void if toilet trained.